SanielX/Serenity-Update-Manager/Readme.md

     Notice how objects of type `MovableObject` are coupled toghether.
 * Run.After and Run.Before attributes.
 Allows all instances of some class to be updated before instances of another class.
 Works only for between CLRScripts
 * Component caching.
 By default, any CLRScript on awake tries to cache ALL components of its game object into global dictionary.
 This way you can later use `this.GetUnsafe<T>` to get any component.
 My test shows, that this is 5-10 times faster than using GetComponent.
-Though this behaviour is disabable by using either attribute `[DontCacheComponents]` or disabling this behaviour entirely using define `CLR_NO_CACHE`.
+Though this behaviour can be disabled by using attribute `[DontCacheComponents]` on class or assembly.
 * Nice profiling.
 Not only it shows nice stats in Profiler windows, but string are preallocated and thus, don't cause GCAllocs every frame.
     ![](./Git/ProfilerExample.png)
 * New calls.
 Exposes PreUpdate and EarlyUpdate as virtual functions.

+__Cons__:
+* Update manager does not work with [ExecuteAlways]
+* Since all update calls are now external, they can not be private
+* Also it is possible that FixedUpdate may be called before Start if object was Instantiated.
+This happens for default MonoBehaviours too by the way
+* Every CLRScript has Awake, Start, OnEnable, OnDisable and OnDestroyed callbacks regardless of you using them
+* Currently, CLRManager adds and removes script from its list every time you enable/disable component.
+So if you switch it every frame it may become a problem (May not, I didn't measure)

 ## Install
 To install package just use PackageManager and download it through git url, or import package into your assets folder.